 Many articles about artificial intelligence in the field of medicine reflect this statement.
-Radiology Today talked about how AI has been making a big impact and will revolutionize the way that radiology is carried out.
+Radiology Today talked about how AI is making a big impact and will soon revolutionize the way that radiology is carried out.
 According to Raym Geis, MD, FACR, a senior scientist at DSI and assistant clinical professor of radiology at the University of Colorado School of Medicine in Fort Collins, “AI can find patterns in data that humans cannot see.
 This applies to image data, nonimage data such as predicting patient no-shows, or improving workflow.”
 So, people are finding multiple reasons to incorporate this capability.
 AI in radiology studies provides an abundance of critical medical information and identifies issues that go unnoticed by the human eye.
 A secondary feature is the administrative insight that can help them run their practices more efficiently.

 There are several companies developing AI technology that help clinicians diagnose cancer with significantly greater speed and accuracy.
-This software analyzes large amounts of patient data.
+The software analyzes large amounts of patient data.
 The major concern for hospitals is — how well can we really secure that information?
 Protecting this data is a growing field in itself.

 Clinical medical practices have been slower to adopt digital trends and applications due to concerns about data security.
 HIPAA law is very strict to protect patient confidentiality, as it should be.
 Many people are aware that connecting patient information to digital platforms can pose some serious security risks.
 It’s because of this liability that clinicians have been careful not to jump on apps or digital platforms as quickly as other industries.
 However, there are many who see the benefits of modern software and want to figure out a way to integrate useful platforms into their practices.

 It’s not just electronic health records and imaging software that we have to be concerned about.
 It’s also the smaller devices and diagnostic tools that carry confidential patient data.
 Last year, Medtronic received FDA approval for the Minimed 770g insulin pump system with smartphone connectivity.
 It’s a wireless insulin pump that can be controlled using a smart phone interface.
 Caregivers will see the data remotely on their smartphones and get notifications when the levels are out of range.
 The data can also be shared with clinicians and educators.
-It’s important to make sure that for devices like these, the data and the communication between the medical device and the application are tightly secured.
+It’s important that for devices like this, the data and the communication between the medical device and the application are tightly secured.

 The field of Artificial Intelligence and Machine Learning in healthcare is rapidly expanding.
 New ideas are constantly being researched and developed for medical IoT.
 Not only do these tools require a lot of patient data and medical history, but they directly affect a person’s health status.
 Those devices cannot be allowed to be compromised.
 So, the question is always about how safe those applications and devices are from a cyberattack.
-As the product offerings grow, so must our ability to protect patient information and medical devices.
+As product offerings grow, so must our ability to protect patient information and medical devices.